 So it's time for a new website for your small business?
 Excellent!

-Before we start, it's important to note that in 2017, it's not just about "a website" any more - it's also about social media, content, marketing, search engines, and a bunch of other things that all tie together to form a cohesive online strategy for your business.
+Before we start, it's important to note that it's not just about "a website" any more.
+It's about building a cohesive online strategy for your business, which includes a website.
 So let's call it a digital presence instead of just "a website", OK?

 According to Business Victoria, it's essential for every business to have a digital presence.
 But this can be quite daunting for many small business owners, particularly those whose expertise may not be in the digital arena.
 Where do you start?

 In this series of articles, we'll go through some key areas to help prepare you for what lies ahead...